DtxdF/appscript/README.txt

      appscript is a very lightweight and easy-to-use tool for creating self- extracting executables.

-     From the developer's perspective, tar(1) is used to compress a directory, called the "payload," objcopy(1) to convert the payload into a valid elf(3) object file, and then clang(1) to compile the payload with the C- written stub.
+     From the developer's perspective, tar(1) is used to compress a directory into a tarball, known as the "payload," which is stored in the .rodata section, objcopy(1) to convert the payload into a valid elf(3) object file, and then clang(1) to compile the payload with the C-written stub.
      And from the user's perspective, it just need to run the executable file, and the magic happens behind the scenes: the AppScript (the SFX file) reads the addresses where the payload is located and uses libarchive(3) to extract the files to a temporary directory, finally executing an executable file named APPSCRIPT.
 The user can pass any environment variables and arguments to the AppScript, and the APPSCRIPT executable can handle them just like any other program or script.

-     But the AppScript does much more than described above.
+     However, an AppScript does much more than what has been described above.
      First, it sets handlers for SIGHUP, SIGINT, SIGQUIT, SIGTERM, SIGXCPU, and SIGXFSZ to stop the AppScript when it's running.
 SIGALRM, SIGVTALRM, SIGPROF, SIGUSR1, and SIGUSR2 are ignored.
 Next, it checks if the /var/tmp/appscript directory exists and, if so, uses it to create temporary directories; otherwise, /tmp is used as fallback.
 The reason /var/tmp/appscript is preferred is that a system administrator can